 I'm unsure if you had planned to discuss this with the CAH MD my own feeling is that he should be made aware of these governance issues and he can then act accordingly.
+Chris definitive surgery tomorrow.

 From: Welsh, Jennifer